How Dry January Can Help You Save Money, Sleep Better and Enjoy Yourself Without Booze

-More than 800 people who did Dry January last year filled out surveys as part of research conducted by Richard de Visser, Ph.D., lead study author and psychology professor at the University of Sussex in the U.K. People reported still drinking less, even in August, seven months later.
+More than 800 people who did Dry January in the prior year, filled out surveys as part of research conducted by Richard de Visser, Ph.D., lead study author and psychology professor at the University of Sussex in the U.K. People reported still drinking less, even in August, seven months later.

 The number of days that participants drank any alcohol decreased by one day each week, from an average 4.3 days to 3.3 days per week.